 - 60 mg

-- 80 mg (for opioid-tolerant patients only)
+80 mg may be prescribed for opioid-tolerant patients only.

 Respiratory depression is a breathing condition characterized by slow, shallow, or difficult breathing.
 This can develop after taking too much oxycodone.